Preston-Landers/speakur-discussion/README.md

 See the [component page](http://polymerlabs.github.io/seed-element) for more information.

+## License

+This code may only be used under the BSD style license found at http://speakur.github.io/LICENSE.txt

 ## Getting Started

 We've put together a [guide to seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.